-Drawing is positioned at the very heart of contemporary creative thinking.
-You will explore the symbiotic and interconnected relationship between drawing and thinking.
+Drawing is at the very heart of contemporary creative thinking.
+On this course, you will explore drawing as an extension of thinking.

 Please note: the UniStats scores are not representative of this course.
 They have been aggregated by UniStats from data relating to similar courses in the creative arts sector.